These Baja Fish Tacos are perfectly crunchy and Paleo!

 - Dip tilapia fillets in the batter to coat.

-- One at a time place the fillets in the oil and fry until golden brown and cooked through, about 3-4 minutes per side.
+One at a time place the fillets in the oil and fry until golden brown and cooked through, about 3-4 minutes per side.
 Drain on paper towels.
 While hot, season fillets with salt to taste.
+You can also use an air fryer to cook the tilapia.

 - Repeat with remaining fillets.